Prag8855/aab/content/help-me-get-out-of-franzosisch-buchholz.md

 These are my criteria:

-- Over 45 m^2
+- Over 45 m^2^
-- Up to 20€ per m^2
+- Up to 20€ per m^2^
 - Up to 1300€ warm
-- Somewhat central
 - Unlimited lease
 - With a balcony
+- Ideally in the blue area above

 If you have anything like that, **[contact me](/contact#contact-information)**!